Julia

 Background

-I received my PhD in Marine Science and Conservation from Duke University in 2023.
-My dissertation research focused on knowledge and power in the governance of salmon and Nuu-chah-nulth rights - based fisheries on the west coast of Vancouver Island, British Columbia, Canada.
+on the west coast of Vancouver Island, British Columbia, Canada.
 I conducted the research with the permission, partnership, and guidance of Tla-o-qui-aht First Nations and Ha'oom Fishing Society, with intent to support five Nuu-chah-nulth First Nations' path towards self determination through agency in fisheries governance.

-I came to the social sciences from an initial background in marine biology and intertidal ecology.
-I conducted my undergraduate studies at Oregon State University, with research supported by the OSU Novak Lab.
-My undergraduate thesis led to a collaborative project between multiple stakeholders on the Oregon coast to inform a community supported fishery.
+I completed my undergraduate studies at Oregon State University, focusing on intertidal ecology and international studies.
+As a member of the OSU Novak Lab at the time, my undergraduate thesis led to a collaborative project between multiple stakeholders on the Oregon coast to inform a community supported fishery.
 I also co-lead the OSU Divest student campaign demanding OSU remove their investments in fossil fuels and redistribute those funds in portfolios supporting environmental and social justice initiatives and renewable energy technology.
 OSU Divest was ultimately successful in its mission.
-Through working with stakeholders in my research and learning about intersectional environmental justice in Divest organizing, I became interested in more community and politically focused areas of research, prompting my transition in disciplines.
-While at Duke University, under the mentorship of Dr. Grant Murray, I developed skills in multiple branches of the environmental and critical social sciences and built applied research with communities in North Carolina and Canada.
-I aim to develop environmentally sustainable and socially just coastal management through reflexive, relational, community driven research.